 To help employers understand the U.S. Equal Employment Opportunity Commission (EEOC) position on background checks, Attorney and safe hiring expert Lester Rosen, Founder and CEO Employment Screening Resources® (ESR), will present an audio conference with HRTrainingCenter.com titled ‘Complying With the New EEOC Criminal Record Guidance.’
 This program takes place on Wednesday, February 12, 2014 from …Continue reading "Safe Hiring Expert Explains How to Comply with EEOC Criminal Record Guidance on February 12"

-Total nonfarm employment in the United States edged up by only 74,000 jobs in December 2013 while the unemployment rate declined from 7 percent to 6.7 percent and the number of unemployed persons dropped from 10.9 million to 10.4 million, according to ‘THE EMPLOYMENT SITUATION — DECEMBER 2013’ released today by the U.S. Department of …Continue reading "December 2013 Employment Situation Report Shows Gain of Only 74000 Jobs"
+Total nonfarm employment in the United States rose by 113,000 jobs in January 2014 while the unemployment rate declined from 6.7 percent to 6.6 percent and the number of unemployed persons dropped from 10.4 million to 10.2 million, according to ‘THE EMPLOYMENT SITUATION — JANUARY 2014’ released today by the U.S. Department of Labor’s Bureau …Continue reading "January 2014 Employment Situation Report Shows Gain of 113000 Jobs"

 The U.S. Equal Employment Opportunity Commission (EEOC) – the agency that enforces federal laws prohibiting employment discrimination – has released comprehensive enforcement and litigation statistics for fiscal year 2013 that show the EEOC obtained the highest monetary recovery in agency history, $372.1 million, an increase of $6.7 million.
 The enforcement and litigation statistics for fiscal …Continue reading "EEOC Releases Enforcement and Litigation Data for Fiscal Year 2013"